-This is not a guide that will tell you loyalty programs are always better or that OTAs always win on price.
-That kind of blanket advice ignores the enormous variation in how people actually book hotels.
 A business traveler who stays at Marriott properties 40 nights a year is in a fundamentally different position than a family booking one beach vacation.
-This guide walks through the real mechanics of both systems so you can make the choice that saves you the most money and hassle for your specific travel pattern.
+Neither loyalty programs nor OTAs are universally better — the right answer depends on how you actually travel.
+This guide walks through the real mechanics of both systems so you can make the choice that saves you the most money for your specific pattern.

 The Honest Answer: It Depends on How You Travel